thanhtranviet248/Material-Bins-Allocation-and-Combination-Optimization/README.md

 ### Objective function
 - Minimizing the number of bins allocated: $\min \sum_{i=1}^{I} \sum_{j=1}^{J} \sum_{k=1}^{K} x_{ijk}$

-# Pronlem 2: Minimizing the number of bins after combination
+# Problem 2: Minimizing the number of bins after combination
 ## Mathematical model
 For each material, we have:
 ### Sets